 Beneficiaries should be familiar with all the information on record in the petition and supporting documents to ensure the information given during the interview is consistent with the information provided with the initial filing and in any subsequent requests for evidence.
-For example, if the beneficiary is unable to confirm the petitioner's current address or provide any other details regarding their life in the United States, the officer may question the bona fide nature of the relationship.
-USCIS field offices may also have access to a petitioner's A file containing the petitioner's original Form I-589 or Form I-590, although Consular Posts generally do not.
+For example, if the beneficiary is unable to confirm the petitioner's

-181 See USCIS Policy Memo PM 602-0125.1, The Role and Use of Interpreters in Domestic Field Offices, January 17, 2017, for more information.
+See USCIS Policy Memo PM 602-0125.1, The Role and Use of Interpreters in Domestic Field Offices, January 17, 2017, for more information.

-182 Advocates have noted that UNHCR and IOM can help obtain refugee travel documents from the home country.
+Advocates have noted that UNHCR and IOM can help obtain refugee travel documents from the home country.

-183 These reasons include certain serious crimes, terrorism and security grounds, and persecution of others.
+These reasons include certain serious crimes, terrorism and security grounds, and persecution of others.
 See INA § 208(a)(2)(B).
 An officer may sua sponte grant a waiver of inadmissibility to refugees using Form I-602 for certain inadmissibility grounds under INA § 212; however other grounds of inadmissibility under INA § 212, such as terrorism-related inadmissibility grounds, are not eligible for a waiver.